Authored by the expert who managed and guided the team behind the Latvia Property Pack

 What tenant profiles dominate rentals in Latvia?

-The top three tenant profiles that dominate the rental market in Latvia are young professionals (local and returning diaspora), students, and families seeking more space outside central Riga.
+The top three tenant profiles in Latvia are young professionals in Riga, students and mobile students, and young families who need space but are not ready to buy.

 Do tenants prefer furnished or unfurnished in Latvia?